 Students planning to participate in a drug rehabilitation program must ensure that their selected program meets the qualified drug rehabilitation program standards.
-After completion of a qualified program, a student may submit his/her certification statement to the Manager, Financial Aid for review.
-After review, the student will be contacted by the Manager, Financial Aid to discuss his/her eligibility status for receiving state, federal, and/or campusbased aid.
+After completion of a qualified program, a student may submit his/her certification statement to the Director, Student Financial Services for review.

+After review, the student will be contacted by the Director, Student Financial Services to discuss his/her eligibility status for receiving state, federal, and/or camp.